patel-ayush/Image-Captioning/README.md

 ## Image Captioning
-Image Captioning is an encoder decoder mode based on sequence to sequence learning.
+This is an encoder decoder mode based on sequence to sequence learning.
 It takes a image as input and generates a caption describing the event in the image.

 ## Demo
 ![](demo.gif)